 Preparation is key to interview success.
 To give yourself the best possible chance, we’ve outlined some advice below.
-Don’t forget you can book a mock interview with a Careers Consultant to practice your technique.
+Don’t forget you can book a mock interview with a Careers Consultant to practice your technique (or you could book a slot to review some of your recorded answers with a Careers Consultant; please mention this when booking).

 Know the role